acdh-oeaw/fundament_wp/README.md

  ## Imprint
  - Under you redmine issue, please fill the ImprintParams and then go to your theme settings/Imprint and Footer/Imprint: Redmine issue ID.
 Here add your redmine issue id.
  - Add a new page called Imprint and in the right block side under the Page/Template, select the Imprint Page template and save it.

+## Matomo
+- Go to your theme settings/Imprint and Footer menupoint, and here you can find the Matomo ID.
+Please enter your Matomo Id and press the Publish button.